 Loss of elevation: The river descends approximately 400m from an elevation of 430m at the headwaters to 20m at its mouth.

 Area of drainage basin (watershed): 146,300 km2.
-Stretches from Shining Tree in the west to St. Jerome in the east; from Westport in the south to Launay in the north; from Algonquin to Aiquebelle, from Temiscaming to Tremblay.
-It is twice the size of New Brunswick and larger than many countries, including Greece, Portugal, Switzerland, England, Scotia, Bulgaria, Cuba, and Denmark.
+Stretches from Shining Tree in the west to St. Jerome in the east; from Westport in the south to Launay in the north; from Algonquin to Aiguebelle, from Temiscaming to Tremblay.
+It is twice the size of New Brunswick and larger than many countries, including Greece, Portugal, Switzerland, England, Scotland, Bulgaria, Cuba, and Denmark.